 It is possible to do so.
 The application for sale of the vessel can be done fairly quickly once the arresting party can show that the vessel has been arrested for some time but no security is forthcoming, and in the meantime the vessel is a wasting asset and continues to incur costs.
-After the order has been granted for the vessel to be sold pendent lite, the question as to how long it will take it actually sell the vessel will depend on the commercial circumstances, i.e. the prevailing market conditions and demand for that type of vessel.
+After the order has been granted for the vessel to be sold pendente lite, the question as to how long it will take it actually sell the vessel will depend on the commercial circumstances, i.e. the prevailing market conditions and demand for that type of vessel.
 The vessel will usually be put up for public auction and the potential purchasers will have to meet the reserve price put up by the Sheriff.
 In bad market conditions, it may take several auctions to sell the vessel.
 It may be possible to sell the vessel by way of a private treaty if that will result in a better return for the vessel, as opposed to a public auction.
-The sale by private treaty will have to be sanctioned by the Court.
+Any sale by private treaty will have to be sanctioned by the Court.

 Jude P. Benny is a Senior Partner at Joseph Tan Jude Benny LLP (JTJB).
 He commenced practice in 1983, after completing his legal education at Queen Mary College, University of London, and being admitted as a Barrister at Middle Temple.
-In 1988, he set up the rm of JTJB.
-Jude has an extensive maritime practice, in both the wet and dry side, including ship nancing and sale and purchase.
-In addi- tion, he is an accredited arbitrator with the Singapore International Arbitration Centre (SIAC), Singapore Chamber of Maritime Arbitration (SCMA), Singapore Trade Development Board (Timber), Korean Commercial Arbitration Board (KCAB), Badan Arbitrase Nasional Indo- nesia (BANI), Kuala Lumpur Regional Centre for Arbitration (KLRCA).
-He is the Editor of Halsbury's Laws of Singapore, Shipping Volumes and also sits on the Board of the Maritime and Port Authority of Singapore.
+In 1988, he set up the firm of JTJB.
+Jude has an extensive maritime practice, in both the wet and dry side, including ship financing and sale and purchase.
+In addition, he is a panel / accredited / associate arbitrator with the Emirates Maritime Arbitration Centre (EMAC), Singapore International Arbitration Centre (SIAC), Singapore Chamber of Maritime Arbitration (SCMA), Singapore Institute of Arbitrators (SIArb), Singapore Trade Development Board (Timber), Korean Commercial Arbitration Board (KCAB), Badan Arbitrase Nasional Indonesia (BANI), Kuala Lumpur Regional Centre for Arbitration (KLRCA), and London Maritime Arbitrators Association (LMAA).
+He is the Editor of Halsbury's Laws of Singapore, Shipping Volumes and has previously served on the Maritime and Port Authority of Singapore and BW LPG Boards.
+He is currently a Board Member with PACC Offshore Services Holdings Ltd.